 One of the key advantages of placing wagers online is that all new players will be entitled to some sort of bonus offer.

-The welcome bonus packages themselves vary, with some sites offering a 100% match on first deposits with a rollover requirement, and others a full refund (capped at a certain amount) in the form of site credit, pending a bettor’s first wager loses.
+The welcome bonus packages themselves vary, with some sites offering a 100% match on first deposits with a rollover requirement, and others a full refund (capped at a certain amount) in the form of site credit or bonus bets, pending a bettor’s loss on their initial wager.

 In order to maximize the amount received, we highly encourage bettors to sign up via one of the links on this page, or through our NJ online sportsbook reviews, as we commonly offer packages that are better than the public offer.

-Just like Nevada’s: full-fledged sports wagering on almost every type of game and league under the sun, including the NFL, NBA, NCAA, NHL, Olympics, NASCAR and more, offering:
+New Jersey’s sports betting menu is just like Nevada’s: full-fledged sports wagering on almost every type of game and league under the sun, including the NFL, NBA, NCAAF, NCAAB, NHL, MLB, PGA Golf, Olympics, NASCAR and more, offering:

 - Straight bets